-Lyda Hill provided the critical infrastructure to launch VOLY.org as an innovative, web-based, volunteer recruiting, management and reporting platform designed to connect volunteers and service opportunities.
-Her grant funded capital and operating expenses necessary to pursue VOLY.org’s regional and national goals.
+Lyda Hill Philanthropies provided the critical infrastructure to launch VOLY.org as an innovative web-based volunteer recruiting, management and reporting platform designed to connect volunteers and service opportunities.
+The grant funded capital and operating expenses necessary to pursue VOLY.org’s regional and national goals.
 Whether connecting nonprofits to the free workforce they need, supporting teachers and students in the classroom or providing volunteer infrastructure for municipalities, VOLY.org now builds capacity to address critical needs in communities across the country.

 This is a list of representative beneficiaries and should not be considered all inclusive.